perfsonar/docs/release_candidates/4.0rc3/_sources/manage_update.txt

 --------------------------------------------------
 The commands in the previous sections control updates for the entire system.
 If you want to leave automatic updates on for base system packages, but would like to just disable the perfSONAR updates you can do so by following the steps in the previous sections and editing the file **/etc/yum.repos.d/Internet2.repo** with the option **enabled** set to **0**.

+For Debian/Ubuntu systems, please refer to :ref:`manage_update-auto-cli`.

 .. note:: If you are running against one of our testing repositories you may also need to update the files **/etc/yum.repos.d/Internet2-staging.repo** and **/etc/yum.repos.d/Internet2-nightly.repo**.

+To disable the automatic updating of perfSONAR packages on Debian delete the line with ``origin=perfSONAR`` pattern from ``/etc/apt/apt.conf.d/60unattended-upgrades-perfsonar``.
+After that only the Debian security updates will be installed automatically.

 Special Upgrade Notes
 =====================
-* perfSONAR 4.0 can run on both CentOS 6 and CentOS 7.
+* perfSONAR 4.0 can run on both CentOS 6 and CentOS 7 (and Ubuntu).
 If you wish to migrate an existing CentOS 6 host to CentOS 7 see the instructions at :doc:`install_migrate_centos7`.